ai

 In 2024, organizations are expected to encounter challenges when implementing Data Governance (DG).

-These challenges include resource constraints, leveraging DG to unlock business opportunities, managing data structures, and ensuring compliance.
+These challenges include resource constraints, leveraging data governance (DG) to unlock business opportunities, managing data structures effectively, and ensuring compliance.
 The complexity of these tasks can be quite daunting.

 Businesses will likely use data governance as a service (DGaaS) to overcome these obstacles.

 This approach allows organizations to establish Data Governance practices within their means.
-Consequently, the market is anticipated to see a rise in the availability of DGaaS solutions.
+Consequently, the market is expected to see an increase in the availability of DGaaS solutions.

 Occasionally, companies that opt to supplement their datasets with third-party data may pay a fee to ensure that the acquired emerging data standards adhere to governance standards upon receipt.